CentralLabFacilities/bonsai/docs/source/general/memory.rst

 Memory Slots
 ============

-The slots is used to memorize data for different skills.
+The slots are used to memorize data for different skills.
 A slot has a ``key`` which uniquely identifies the slot within the skill in use.

 :ref:`Skills <section_skills>` define the data type of the slot and can read and write data into it.

 .. note::

-    Data already stored in a slot will be overwriten once another skill writes data into it.
+    Data already stored in a slot will be overwritten once another skill writes data into it.

 A skill can request slots from the :ref:`Skill Configurator <section_skill_configurator>`.